vir123-devf/vir123-devf/README.md

 <td width="55%">

 ### 🔭 I'm currently working on:
-- **[Soil_Classification](https://github.com/vir123-devf/Soil-Classification_annam)** - This repository contains the solution for the Soil Image Classification Challenge hosted by IIT Ropar in collaboration with Annam.ai.
+- **AI Research Internship – Annam.AI (IIT Ropar)** – Currently working as an AI Intern on a confidential project in the domain of agricultural AI.
+The work involves applying machine learning techniques for real-time crop analysis and predictive modeling to support intelligent decision-making in farming systems.

 ### 🧪 Research Experience:
 - **Research Intern at IIT (ISM) Dhanbad – Summer 2025**
-  Working on AI/ML-based research under faculty guidance.
+  Worked on AI/ML-based research under faculty guidance.
 Exploring real-world data and model optimization techniques.

 ### 👯 I'm looking to collaborate on:
 - **Machine Learning projects**, especially in **Computer Vision** and **Time-Series Analysis**.